ssardina-agts/elevator-sarl-mw/README.md

 The third argument is a list of car ids that the agent is allowed to control.
 When a **sendCar** action is issued by an agent, it is only allowed (and corresponding message sent to simulator) if agent is controlling the corresponding car.

+**NOTE:** While the network connection will be one, each agent will have its own **Skill_MultipleSimulatorInteraction** skill, which in term is a **Skill_SingleSimulatorInteraction**.
+So when a JSON message arrives, any of those skills using the same `NetworkConnection` handler could read it and act upon.
+This is a bit non-robust as one never knows which skill/agent will read a message from the simulator server.

 #### Skill_ConsoleReporting ####